cinalselin/news-api/README.md

 # News API

-For this project, the News APIs were used to create a news website https://newsapi.org/ The news can be filtered by keyword and popularity.
+For this project, the News APIs were used to create a news website https://newsapi.org/ <br>
+The news can be filtered by keyword and popularity.
 There is also the possibility to change the language.

 ## Demo